taurusilver7/insight/README.md

 ## Build

 Add the dependencies & dev-dependencies to the api.
+Create a typescript configuration to enable compiler options & strict compilation features.

 ## Running via Docker